formester/formester-site/content/blog/10-best-surveymonkey-alternatives-in-2023.md

 While SurveyMonkey is user-friendly and has a solid reputation, its limitations have prompted users to explore other alternatives.
 Whether it's pricing concerns, the need for more customisation, or better integration with existing workflows, there's an increasing demand for survey tools that cater to diverse preferences.

 In this guide, we'll explore the top 10 SurveyMonkey alternatives in 2023, with each platform offering unique features to meet specific user needs.
 No matter if you’re a solo operator, startup, or a large enterprise, there's a survey tool tailored for your needs.
-So, let's have a look at the 10 best SurveyMonkey alternatives in 2023 that go beyond the conventional, and provide a diverse range of features and functionalities that users require.
+So, let's have a look at 10 best SurveyMonkey alternatives and competitors in 2023 that go beyond the conventional, and provide a diverse range of features and functionalities that users require.

 ## **1. [SurveySparrow](https://surveysparrow.com/)**